 We obtain the flow field $U(\mathbf{x},t)$ (hereafter $\mathbf{x}$ denotes position on the horizontal plane and $t$ denotes time) from the incompressible Navier-Stokes equations which we simulate by means of a second-order in time and space method on a staggered grid using a Successive Over-Relaxation (SOR) pressure-solver \cite{kampanis2006staggered,kundufluiddyn}.
 The dynamics of the prey concentration $F(\mathbf{x},t)$ is modelled by an advection-diffusion equation coupled to the flow.
 We fix the diffusion coefficient of the prey to be $D_F=0.001$\ m$^2$\ s$^{-1}$ \cite{okubo1971oceanic}.

-The trajectories of the jellyfish are simulated by the second-order stochastic Heun's method \cite{mannella2002integration}.
+The trajectories of the jellyfish are simulated by the second-order stochastic Heun-method \cite{mannella2002integration}.
 We couple the dynamics of the jellyfish to the flow by using a bi-linear interpolation of the local field quantities onto the position of each single jellyfish agent $j$ \cite{press1992numerical} so that for instance $F_j=F(\mathbf{x}_j,t)$.

-For the statistical analysis of the swarming behaviour we make use of ensemble averages, the Pearson correlation \cite{adler2010quantifying} and the indication number:
+For the statistical analysis of the swarming behavior we make use of ensemble averages, the Pearson correlation \cite{adler2010quantifying} and the indication number:

-Here $j$ denotes the serial number of a jellyfish agent and $M\leq N$ is the overall number of agents considered for averaging. $N$ is the total number of agents.
-In reality jellyfish swarms are composed of hundreds of thousands of individuals in the open sea, down to just several few individuals in controlled tank experiments \cite{mackie1981swimming, nath2017jellyfish, gemmell2015control, baliarsingh2020review}.
-In this work we use $M=128$ agents as a tradeoff between theoretic demands and experimental limitations.
+Here $j$ denotes the serial number of a jellyfish agent and $M\leq N$ is the overall number of agents considered for averaging. {$W$ can be any simulated field variable, e.g.\ the concentration of prey.} $N$ is the total number of agents.
+In reality jellyfish swarms are composed of hundreds of thousands of individuals in the open sea, or just several few individuals in controlled tank experiments \cite{mackie1981swimming, nath2017jellyfish, gemmell2015control, baliarsingh2020review}.
+In this work we use $N=128$ agents as a tradeoff between theoretical demands and experimental limitations.